BridgesUNCC/bridgesAPI/README.md

 3. Install MongoDB (Community Edition).
 Detailed instructions at  at https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/.
 You need to do the following steps:
 	- brew tap mongodb/brew
-	- brew install mongodb-community@4.2 (or whatever version is current)
+	- brew install mongodb-community@4.4 (Or whatever version is newest, however version 6.0 may not work)
 	- mongod --config /usr/local/etc/mongod.conf  (usint the fork doesnt seem to 	work, so ignore that)
-	- brew services start mongodb-community@4.2 (starts the deamon) (the command with 'stop' will stop the service)
+	- sudo brew services start mongodb-community@4.4 (starts the deamon) (the command with 'stop' will stop the service)
 	- [Check if mongod is running]: ps aux|grep mongod
 4. Xcode - make sure you have a fairly recent version of Xcode - typically you need to go the App Store if you want the latest, but if you are running older OSX version, go to Xcode downloads at https://developer.apple.com/download/more/?q=xcode; you will need Apple ID for download; make sure you get the version compatible to your version of OSX!
 Also make sure command line tools are installed.
 To check run